Statistics report that 70% of Digital Transformation projects fail, with $900B being wasted in 2018.

 Creating a culture that is ready to embrace change, new innovations and understand why this transformation is taking place, will be highly impactful for success.
 Adopting new technologies early can help drive your company culture to become more forward thinking as well as an understanding of new trending tech or new innovations arising on the horizon.

-For example, Automation and AI are key trends for 2020 according to TopDesk (https://blog.topdesk.com/en/itsm-trends-2020) and can drastically reduce costs, free up budget for further investment in technology, as well as streamline workflows and tedious workflows that have been previously demoralising your workforce and diminishing productivity.
+For example, Automation and AI are key trends for 2020 according to TopDesk (https://blog.topdesk.com/en/itsm-trends-2020) and can drastically reduce costs, free up budget for further investment in technology, as well as streamline tedious workflows that have been previously demoralising your workforce and diminishing productivity.

 Culture also relates to the way people work and the processes they are used to when carrying out their daily business activities.
 Therefore if they are heavily reliant on using certain workflows or processes they could be resilient against change and may not understand why change needs to happen.